New Dark Matter Detectors using DNA or RNA for Nanometer Tracking

 The detector is modular and consists of a series of identical units stacked on top of each other.
 It is like a book and the WIMP travels sequentially through the pages.
 Each module consists of the following layers.
-On the top is a 1$\mu$m layer of mylar (which is inactive from the point of view of incoming WIMPs).
-Next is a 5-10 nanometer thick layer of gold, corresponding to roughly 10 atoms of Au in thickness.
-It is with these Au nuclei that the WIMPs will interact, giving the Au nuclei a kick of $\sim$ 10 keV out of the plane.
-Hanging from the gold plane is an ordered periodic array of ssDNA strands, which can be thought of as a curtain of DNA through which the recoiling Au nuclei will travel.
-Whenever an Au nucleus strikes one of the ssDNA strands, it breaks the ssDNA.
-More accurate studies of this breaking will be required, {\it e.g.} by calibrating the response of the ssDNA to heavy ions of a given energy (such as 5, 10, 30 keV Ga ions that may be obtained from an ion implementation machine).
+On the top is a 1 $\mu$m layer of mylar (which is inactive from the point of view of incoming WIMPs).
+Next is a 5-10 nanometer thick layer of gold, corresponding to roughly 10-25 atoms of Au in thickness.
+It is with these Au nuclei that the WIMPs will mostly interact, since the atomic number for gold, and hence the WIMP spin-dependent interaction cross-section, is larger than for the organic atoms found in mylar: carbon, oxygen and hydrogen.
+The interaction of the WIMP with the Au nucleus will give it a kick of $\sim$ 10 keV out of the film.
+Hanging from the gold film is an ordered periodic array of ssNA strands, which can be thought of as a curtain of NA through which the recoiling Au nuclei will travel.
+As the Au nucleus moves through the ``NA Tracking Chamber", it will break ssNA strands along its trajectory.
+More accurate studies of this breaking will be required, {\it e.g.} by calibrating the response of the ssNA to heavy ions of a given energy (such as 5, 10, 30 keV Ga ions that may be obtained from an ion implementation machine).
 The required amount of energy to break the strand \footnote{Whereas a recoiling Au nucleus will easily break ssDNA, it would only nick dsDNA.
-Thus in the current implementation we propose using ssDNA.
-However in future designs it may be useful to use a combination of the two.} is estimated to be 10eV, but more accurate values must be obtained experimentally.
-Thus we estimate that it will take hundreds to thousands of direct hits of Au on ssDNA, corresponding to a comparable number of breaks of ssDNA strands, to stop a gold nucleus.
-Currently off the shelf technology consists of arrays containing ssDNA strands that are 250 bases in length (manufactured by Illumina Inc.).
-The average length of single-stranded DNA is up to about 0.7 nm per base when fully stretched.
-Thus this corresponds to $\sim 100-200$ nm length DNA strands.
-In 2nd generation detectors, ideally one would like to have ssDNA strands that are 10,000 bases in length, as this setup would then be optically thick to Au nuclei; i.e. all the Au nuclei would be stopped in the DNA Tracking Chamber and one could obtain the maximum information in reconstructing the particle's track.
-More realistically we envision ssDNA strands consisting of $\sim$ 1000 bases, or equivalently $\sim$ 0.3-0.7 $\mu$m in length.
+Thus in the current implementation we propose using single stranded nucleic acids (ssNA).
+However in future designs it may be useful to use a combination of the two.} is estimated to be 10 eV, but more accurate values must be obtained experimentally.
+Thus we estimate that it will take hundreds to thousands of direct hits of Au on ssNA, corresponding to a comparable number of breaks of ssNA strands, to stop a gold nucleus.
+Currently off the shelf technology consists of arrays containing ssNA strands that are 250 bases in length (manufactured by Illumina Inc.).
+The average length of single-stranded NA is up to about 0.7 nm per base when fully stretched.
+Thus this corresponds to $\sim 100-200$ nm length NA strands.
+Somewhat longer strands would be ideal as then all the Au nuclei would be stopped in the NA Tracking Chamber and one could obtain the maximum information in reconstructing the particle's track.